teserakt-io/e4-doc/content/_index.md

 in a way that these keys are automatically rotated every week in order to mitigate a potential breach.

-C2 can run on-premise or as SaaS and talks HTTP/JSON and gRPC/protobuf.
-We provide a CLI interface and a web GUI.
+C2 can talks HTTP/JSON and gRPC/protobuf and have a CLI and a web GUI clients.

-Don't hesitate to <a href="mailto:contact@teserakt.io">contact us</a>
-for more information or to try E4.

-The client library is open-source and can be used for free without C2, by following our [Getting started](getting-started) pages.
+The client library can be used without C2, by following our [Getting started](getting-started) pages.

 ## The E4 client library

 The E4 client library enables lightweight and secure communication once integrated into IoT devices.
 It plug itself right between your business logic and the device transport layer, making it easy to integrate.

-Requirements

-The E4 client library can be used in two ways:

-* Unmanaged:

-* Managed mode: Your fleet of devices is managed by E4's

-The E4 client library is developed by [Teserakt](https://teserakt.io) and is free to use.

-Please let us know in the [issues](https://github.com/Teserakt-io/e4common/issues) or via [email](mailto:team@teserakt.io) if you stumble upon a bug, see a possible enhancement, or have a comment on design.
+Please let us know in the [issues](https://github.com/teserakt-io/e4go/issues) if you stumble upon a bug, see a possible enhancement, or have a comment on design.

 ## Features